NirmalNaveen20/homelab/README.md

 ## Purpose

-Use this repository as a reference and workspace for cloud and DevOps work.
+This repository as a reference and workspace for cloud and DevOps work.
 All files are tested and organized for quick access and reuse.

 ## Disclaimer